ELSady/Classification---Credit-Risk-Analysis/README.md

 * Dataset consists of 32581 customer's credit history from The Bank on top of their current credit loan status.
 * Visualize each customers's Loan Amount, Grade, Intent, Interest Rate and Income Perentage.
 * Visualize and analyze those above features and how they fare based on customer's Age, Income yearly, Home Ownership and Loan Status.
+* Visualize and analyze which customers segment who are likely to default of their loans.
-* Build Supervised Machine learning Classification model, checking its feature importance and Shap value to determine which features contributes when it comes to predicting customer's response for the current campaign.
+* Build Supervised Machine learning Classification model, checking its feature importance and Shap value to determine which features contributes when it comes to predicting customer's default of their payment obligation.

 ![Are-you-eligible-for-the-reduced-home-loan-interest-rates-FB-1200x700-compressed](https://user-images.githubusercontent.com/96014656/179934775-73e29d3f-bd60-436c-afbf-44c797912c92.jpg) <br>